 Dr. Inge received his surgical training at Stanford University Hospital in Palo Alto, CA, where he developed an interest in pediatric surgery.
 At the completion of his chief resident year in 1998, he moved to Birmingham, AL, for specialty training in pediatric surgery at the Children's Hospital of Alabama, with an emphasis on pediatric minimally invasive surgery.
 Dr. Inge became a full-time member of the surgical staff at Cincinnati Children's Hospital Medical Center and faculty member of the University of Cincinnati College of Medicine, Department of Surgery, Division of Pediatric Surgery, in July 2000.

 In addition to general pediatric surgical practice, Dr. Inge's clinical research focus is related to bariatric surgery in adolescents.
 He is the surgical director of the Surgical Weight Loss Program for Teens, offering surgery for overweight adolescents with complications from their excess weight.
 He has served as a consultant to the Food and Drug Administration for projects related to device treatment of pediatric obesity.
-He is also the Principal Investigator of two research projects funded by National Institutes of Health (NIH) and co-investigator of another NIH funded project examining the role of surgery for management of adolescent obesity.
-He currently serves as Study Chairman of Teen-LABS, a multicenter research consortium examining outcomes of adolescent bariatric surgery.
+His laboratory has been continuously funded by the National Institutes of Health (NIH) to conduct clinical outcomes research since 2005.
+He serves as study chairman of Teen-LABS, a multicenter research consortium examining wide ranging outcomes of adolescent bariatric surgery.

-Dr. Inge has given over 50 invited lectures nationally and internationally over the past four years, has mentored more than a dozen fellows and students, and has authored more than 70 published chapters and manuscripts.
+Dr. Inge has given over 125 invited lectures nationally and internationally, has mentored more than dozens of fellows, residents, and students, and has coauthored over 150 original manuscripts, reviews, and book chapters.

 Fellowship: Children's Hospital of Alabama, Birmingham, AL, 2000.